-- a) The replacement of existing permanent dwellings, on a one for one basis, may be permitted, as long as - To aid sustainability, replacement dwellings are encouraged to incorporate principles of energy conservation and utilise renewable energy resources and new energy saving/generating technologies as may become available where appropriate and viable; - ii.
-The building is not listed or identified as a building of local architectural or historic interest. - b) Replacement homes should be sensitively designed and sympathetic to their surroundings, but this should not preclude modern, innovative architectural designs.
+- a) The replacement of existing permanent dwellings, on a one for one basis, may be permitted, as long as - i.
+There is no greater impact on the Green Belt than that caused by the original dwelling; - To aid sustainability, replacement dwellings should incorporate principles of energy conservation and utilise renewable energy resources and new energy saving/generating technologies as may become available where appropriate and viable; - iii.
+The building is not listed or identified as a building of local interest. - b) As with policy MBL 1.1, replacement homes should be sensitively designed and sympathetic to their surroundings, but this should not preclude modern, innovative architectural designs.